zxyl-ctrl/CIT-NET/README.md

 # CIT-NET
 A neural network for EEG-based emotion recognition.
+We will release the code only when the paper is accepted.